 A very warm welcome to the web site of Christ the King.
-We are a Catholic community of three churches – Christ the King, The Holy Rood and St Joachim’s in Eastbourne, Pevensey Bay and Hampden Park.
+We are a Catholic community of two churches – Christ the King, and St Joachim’s in Eastbourne, and Hampden Park.

 If you have recently arrived, or have changed your address, please complete the form which you can print from here and return it to: The Parish Secretary, 3 Princes Road, EASTBOURNE, Sussex BN23 6HT